 - How do I generate a new auth code for my domain?

 In most cases, you shouldn't need to generate a new authorization code for your domain just to transfer it.
 However, sometimes if there is an issue with your transfer, generating a new auth code can help solve the issue.
 Sign in to your Dynadot account.
-Select "Manage" from the "Domains" drop-down menu.
-Click on the domain name you want to transfer (it should be a blue link).
-Scroll down to the "Transfer Lock & Auth Code" section.
-If you have already begun your transfer, your domain should say "No" next to "Transfer Lock."
-If it's not, this is likely the problem.
-You need to unlock your domain and you probably don't need to generate a new auth code.
-To access your auth code and generate a new one, you will need to unlock your account using the "unlock your account" link.
-Once your account is unlocked, your should see your domain's current authorization code.
-Click on the "Generate New Auth Code" button to generate a new code to replace the current one.
-If you are in the middle of a transfer, you will need to update your pending transfer with the new auth code.
+Select "My Domains" from the left-side menu bar and click "Manage Domains" in the drop-down.
+Click on the domain name you want to transfer (it should be a link).
+Scroll down to the "Transfer Lock" section and confirm it says "No".
+If the status is not "No", this is likely the problem.
+You need to unlock your domain and then you may not need to generate a new authorization code.
+Go to the "Authorization Code" section directly below "Transfer Lock".
+Press the "New Code" button to generate a new authorization code.
+You may need to unlock your account if the button does not appear.
+NOTE: If you are in the middle of a transfer, you will need to update your pending transfer with the new authorization code.

 - How do I transfer my domain away from Dynadot?

 We're sorry to see your domain go!
 There are a few things you should do to prepare your domain to be transferred - and you should do this before starting your transfer order at your new registrar.
 To prepare your domain to be transferred away from Dynadot, please follow these steps: Sign in to your Dynadot account.
-Before you can transfer it, your domain must have been registered for longer than 60 days and can't have been transferred within the last 60 days.
-If you aren't sure of its status, you can check your order log for the last 60 days.
-You should also make sure your domain is not close to expiring by checking its expiration date on our "Manage" page in the "Domains" drop-down.
+Make sure your domain is not close to expiring by checking its expiration date on our "Manage Domains" page in the "My Domains" menu.
 Your transfer may still go through even if it expires during the process, but this is not guaranteed, so we recommend starting the transfer process at least 2 weeks before the domain's expiration date.
-Also on the "Manage" page, you can use the "Quick Info" link to check if the Whois information for the domain is correct.
+Also on the "Manage Domains" page, you can click the down arrow to the left of your domain name to check if the Whois information for the domain is correct.
 Your new registrar will be sending an email to your registrant email address to confirm the transfer.
 If it is not correct, you should update your Whois email.
 If you are using our privacy service, we will forward the email to your account email.
-You will then need to unlock your domain, which you can also do from the "Manage" page.
+You will then need to unlock your domain, which you can also do from the "Manage Domains" page.
 Once you've unlocked your domain, you will be able to get your domain's authorization code, which you will need to give to your new registrar.
 Make sure you leave your domain unlocked during the transfer process; however, we recommend locking your account again to ensure its security.
 You are now ready to initiate the domain transfer at your future registrar's website.